 Now you need to create a database user and the database itself by using the MySQL command line interface.
 The database tables will be created by Nextcloud when you login for the first time.

-To start the MySQL command line mode use the following command and press the enter key when prompted for a password:
+To start the MySQL command line mode use the following command: